-Howard was down in the basement putting together a ping-pong table that we got as a surprise for the boys.
+My husband was down in the basement putting together a ping-pong table that we got as a surprise for the boys.
 He made his way down there around 9:30pm or so, while I finished up around the house and then immediately went to lie down.
-Around 11:15pm, he comes into our room, where I’m dozing, and says, “Hey, why haven’t you come down the basement?”
+Around 11:15pm, he comes into our room where I’m dozing, and says, “Hey, why haven’t you come down the basement?”

 Huh?
 I’m half-asleep.
 “Sorry.
 I just thought you were busy putting together the table, and I was tired.”

 “Why don’t you come down now?
 I’m almost done.”

 I looked at him, bleary-eyed, and to be honest, slightly annoyed.
 The last thing I wanted to do was move from my comfy bed and wake myself from my happy haze.